 Each Tuesday, starting on Rivers of Alabama Day (April 14), we invite you to join us from noon – 1 pm for this virtual get-together…with a purpose!
 We will be highlighting the role that water plays in our lives throughout Alabama and we will share how you can participate in the efforts to protect water, even in this new “normal”.
 You’ll hear from our partners across the state, and leading experts in water protection.
 We’ll even have a few river history lessons thrown in!

-Mark your calendars now for the following Water is Life webinars:
+Mark your calendars now for the upcoming Water is Life Zoom discussions:

 Tuesday, April 14 – Water is Life: Intro to the Series